christian-posta/christian-posta.github.io/_posts/2019-02-07-navigating-the-complex-waters-of-exposing-a-microservices-gateway-in-aws-eks.markdown

 ![](/images/aws-eks/gloo-routing.png)

 This is the usecase from the previous section.
 Now you've gained the power of a microservices gateway closer to the workloads in EKS, but you've got a redundant and expensive gateway at your edge.
-The benefit here is you still can take advantage of AWS web application firewalling.
+The benefit here is you still can take advantage of AWS web application firewall (WAF).

 ### Public NLB + powerful Kubernetes microservices gateway like Gloo